FloRich/uni-due-visual-study-planer/README.md

 **Main Idea**

-1. Students from different study fields to find the subjects offered by various departments
+1. Being able to find the subjects offered by various departments
-2. Interactive interface of Select and Compare Pages
+2. Having interactive interface of Select and Compare Pages
 3. Clear idea of subject based on ratings
 4. Clear overview of whether or not to choose a subject